EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

     pybacktrack.backtrack_and_write_well(...)

-.. note:: You can run ``python -m pybacktrack.backtrack --help`` to see a description of all command-line options available, or
+.. note:: You can run ``python -m pybacktrack.backtrack_cli --help`` to see a description of all command-line options available, or
           see the :ref:`backtracking reference section <pybacktrack_reference_backtracking>` for documentation on the function parameters.

 .. _pygplates_backtrack_example: